japesinator/CMHaskell/README.md

 Which will compile the driver executable.

 For convenience, I use the C library functions printf() and scanf() to implement input() and output().
 As such, the output assembly file must be linked against a 32-bit C library.
-This is usually accomplished with a command such as:
+A 32-bit C library can usually be acquired with a command such as:

 sudo apt-get install gcc-multilib